TL;DR: Understand the fundraise process and why a quality pitch deck is important to investors looking at startups

 What do investors fundamentally learn from decks before a meeting?

 Whether we are likely to invest.
-Simply put, decks go into two buckets which have binary outcomes:
+Simply put, decks go into two buckets which have binary outcomes in a fundraise process:

 - Good ones: Get founders a meeting and see if we will invest